abiondevelopment/cert-manager-webhook-abion/README.md

 # ACME webhook for Abion (cert-manager-webhook-abion)
 `cert-manager-webhook-abion` is an ACME webhook for [cert-manager].
-It provides an ACME webhook for [cert-manager], which allows to use a `DNS-01 challange` with [Abion].
-Internally the cert-manager-webhook-abion uses the Abion API to communicate with [Abion API].
+It provides an ACME webhook for [cert-manager], which allows using a `DNS-01 challange` with [Abion].
+Internally, the cert-manager-webhook-abion uses the Abion API to communicate with [Abion API].

 ## Release History